QED-92/cyber-security/modules/incident-handling/incident-handling_notes.md

 ### Investigation

 Once the investigation starts, the goal is to understand **what happened** and **how it happened**.
-Without this knowledge it will impossible to stop the same thing from happening again.
+Without this knowledge it will be impossible to stop the same thing from happening again.

 An iterative 3-step process is used: